Destinations AI Logo

 As you stride into the colossal heart of Pudong, your eyes will be inevitably drawn upwards, lured by the twisting, iconic silhouette of the Shanghai Tower.
 This architectural titan, a mammoth symbol of cosmopolitan swagger, stretches itself into the great beyond, its glistening peak often vanishing into the city’s poetic veil of clouds.

-Here, you’re not merely a tourist, but rather a time-traveller, catapulted into a future the rest of the world awaits.
-The ginormous structure, with its shimmering glass facade mirroring the pulsating city life below, stands high at the vanguard of 21st Century innovation.
+Here, you’re not merely a tourist but rather a time traveller, catapulted into a future the rest of the world awaits.
+The ginormous structure, with its shimmering glass facade mirroring the pulsating city life below, stands high at the vanguard of 21st-century innovation.

 As the sun slides towards the horizon, drink in hand, you are poised 546 meters above the turmoil of street-based existence.
-The tower’s elegant summit bar is not merely a spot to sip cocktails, but a place where the whole idea of traveling shifts.
+The tower’s elegant summit bar is not merely a spot to sip cocktails but a place where the whole idea of traveling shifts.
 Here, you’re not an interloper — you’re a conqueror, a Balzac of the modern world, partaking in Shanghai’s lifeblood, standing at the pinnacles of human ingenuity, silently seeping in the energy that throbs in the veins of this Chinese showpiece.

 This isn’t merely a high-altitude experience.
 This is a sojourn in the clouds, a utopia in the skyline.
 A true Shanghai-style rendezvous with the gods.

-Address: 501 Yincheng Rd (M), Lujiazui, Pudong, Shanghai, Chine, 200120
+Address: 501 Yincheng Rd (M), Lujiazui, Pudong, Shanghai, China, 200120

 See Related: Fun & Best Things to Do in Yangzhou, China